Helmut Bennemann: Wing commander

-Bennemann was appointed Geschwaderkommodore of Jagdgeschwader 53 (JG 53—53rd Fighter Wing) on 9 November 1943.
+Bennemann was appointed Geschwaderkommodore (wing commander) of Jagdgeschwader 53 (JG 53—53rd Fighter Wing) on 9 November 1943.
 He took over command from Oberst Günther Freiherr von Maltzahn who had been transferred on 4 October.
 Intermittently, the Geschwader had been led by both Major Friedrich-Karl Müller and Major Kurt Ubben.
 On 25 April 1944, he shot down a USAAF B-24 over Bologna to claim his 90th victory.
 However, his Bf 109G-6 (Werknummer 163 314—factory number) "Black < 3" was hit by defensive fire and Bennemann was again wounded, baling out successfully.
-In June 1944, Bennemann led the Geschwaderstab of JG 53 on a short return to the Eastern Front, to direct the supply missions for the city of Vilna.
-The unit departed the Soviet Union for Wunstorf near Hannover in Germany on 22 July.
-From August 1944, Bennemann led JG 53 on Reichsverteidigung missions, initially from bases in France, then from bases in Germany.
-He claimed his last three victories in October 1944 to bring his final score to 93.
-Among his 93 victories are at least 10 Il-2 Sturmoviks claimed over the Eastern Front.